Macros | |

 Define to determine if code is being built for the OUYA.

-If this define exists, then you are creating code that runs on OUYA Android devices.
+If this define exists, then code is created to run on OUYA Android devices.

 String with the operating system's name.